Minimum Requirements for a Valid Polygraph Examination

 There are certain prerequisites that should be kept in mind when determining whether a polygraph examination is valid.
 This is of particular importance when considering the use of polygraph results as evidence.
 The following are minimum requirements for the acceptability of a polygraph in a disciplinary hearing, the CCMA or in court:

-- The polygraphist must have been trained at a polygraph training facility accredited by the Southern African Polygraph Federation.
+- The polygraph examiner must have been trained at a polygraph training facility accredited by the Southern African Polygraph Federation.
 This implies adherence to a strict code of conduct and ethics.

-- The polygraphist must be a member in good standing at the Polygraph Association of South Africa.
+- The polygraph examiner must be a member in good standing at the Southern African Polygraph Federation.

-- The polygraphist must be experienced enough to be able to analyse the chart tracings or polygrams and such experience must have been gathered while working under supervision.
+- The polygraph examiner must be experienced enough to be able to analyse the chart tracings or polygrams and such experience must have been gathered while working under supervision.

-- The polygraphist must be independent, impartial and objective.
+- The polygraph examiner must be independent, impartial and objective.

 - The polygraph technique and test procedure must be explained to the examinee.